-The New York Times Magazine referred to him as a “Y2K guru.”
+It’s been a few now but New York Times Magazine referred to him in those days as a “Y2K guru.”
 ABC featured him in a prime-time head-for-the-hills news story.
 And Wired called him “a historian and early leader in the Y2K preparedness movement.”
-His name is Gary North and the media have anointed him as their official Year 2000-survival poster boy.
-But who’s spinning whom here?
+His name is Gary North and the media had anointed him as their official Year 2000-survival poster boy.
+But who was spinning whom then?

 “My concern about Gary North is that there are a lot of innocent citizens out there who are taking his information as the unadulterated truth,” gripes Steve Davis, co-author of Y2K Risk Management: Contingency Planning, Business Continuity, and Avoiding Litigation (John Wiley&Sons).
 “Y2K just came along and fit his agenda perfectly.”
 While Y2K is a real problem with real consequences, it’s uncertainty provides the perfect cover for a whole slew of millennial panic profiteers.

 Unfortunately, the details of North’s agenda are not revealed because reporters are too busy lapping up his end-of-the-world sales pitch when they should be checking his background.
 If they did, they’d discover that North is using the Y2K problem to promote his larger agenda of Christian Reconstructionism.

 An outgrowth of Calvinism, Reconstructionism is an extreme belief of the Christian Right, whose advocates call for the imposition of an Old Testament-style theocracy, complete with capital punishment for such high crimes as adultery, homosexuality, and blasphemy.
 North, a star polemicist of the Reconstruction movement, is married to the daughter of its leader, theologian Rousas John Rushdoony.